MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 1. For the other revision, enter **current**

 1. At the top of the page, select **Save**.

+1. Wait for the Ingress setting to update.

 #### Task 4: Configure a traffic percentage on the revisions